0bdx/alike/README.md

 import { isDeeplyLike as isLike } from '@0bdx/are';

 // Compare two numbers.
-console.log(isLike(0, -0, 'Zero and minus-zero are alike'));
+console.log(isLike(0, -0, 'Zero and minus-zero are alike.'));
-// PASS: Zero and minus-zero are alike
+// PASS: Zero and minus-zero are alike.
 //     : `actually` is `0` as expected

 // Compare two booleans.